bheimbu/evolutionary_ecology/docs/source/introduction.rst

 Introduction
 ============

 Hello and welcome again to M.Biodiv411 Evolutionary Ecology.
 This Master's course will introduce you into the amazing world of little creatures called oribatid mites.
 In the next three weeks, you will learn a lot about them and how to work with them in the lab.
+This is an exciting field because many evolutionary concepts developed from well-studied above-ground systems have been transferred to soil systems with the assumption that this works the same way underground.
+Yet this is not necessarily true.
+The soil differs from the above-ground system in several important ways, and we hope you will discover some of these differences for yourself in this course.
+However, the basic concepts of evolution are universal, but when the framework conditions vary, evolution can take idiosyncratic courses.
+The world we see today is a result of chances and constraints.

 But first things first, who are the people behind this course actually...

-First, there is Ina and I am your tutor in this course.
-I am working as a postdoc in the department of Animal Ecology and have been working with molecular data of soil organisms for many years, focusing on the evolution of small soil arthropods.
-This is an exciting field, because many evolutionary concepts developed from well studied above ground systems have been transfered to the soil, presuming that it works the same below the ground.
-But this is not necessarily true.
-Soil differs from the above ground system in some important respects and I hope you will figure out some of these differences yourself during this course.
-However, the basic concepts of evolution are universal, but if basic conditions vary, evolution can take idiosyncratic courses.
-The world we see today is a result of chances and constraints.
+First, there is Ina.
+She is currently a research scientist at the Senckenberg Institute in Frankfurt, before that she worked as a postdoc in the department of Animal Ecology.
+Ina has been working with molecular data of soil organisms for many years, focusing on the evolution of small soil arthropods.
-Therefore I find it important that you understand your modelsystem (habitat, organism) to find reasonable research questions and to be able to interpret your research data.

-Second, there is Bastian...
+Second, there is Bastian.
+He's a postdoc in the department of Animal Ecology and head of the mollilab.
+His main focus is actually termites from the Australian continent, where he tries to understand their evolutionary history using phylogenetic and biogeographic methods He has also experience in genomics and microbiomics.

 If you want to know more about us and the other helping hands in the next three weeks, click `here <https://www.uni-goettingen.de/de/mitarbeiter/107729.html>`_.